flutter/website/src/development/platform-integration/platform-channels.md

 | Map                        | FlValue(FlValue, FlValue) |
 {% endsamplecode %}

-## Example: Calling platform-specific Android, iOS, and Windows code using platform channels {#example}
+## Example: Calling platform-specific code using platform channels {#example}

 The following code demonstrates how to call a platform-specific API to retrieve and display the current battery level.
-It uses the Android `BatteryManager` API, the iOS
-`device.batteryLevel` API, and the Windows `GetSystemPowerStatus` API with a single platform message, `getBatteryLevel()`.
+It uses the Android `BatteryManager` API, the iOS `device.batteryLevel` API, the Windows `GetSystemPowerStatus` API, and the Linux `UPower` API with a single platform message, `getBatteryLevel()`.

 The example adds the platform-specific code inside